-Gwalior, a historical city in northern Indian State, Madhya Pradesh, cannot be just laid down in words and pictures.
+Gwalior, a historical city in the northern Indian State of Madhya Pradesh, cannot be just laid down in words and pictures.
 Gwalior is definitely something you should see with your own eyes.
 Gwalior is a popular tourist attraction and one of the most beautiful cities in Madhya Pradesh.
 It is best known for its imposing hilltop fort, magnificent palaces, and ancient temples.

 1. To See The Majestic Fort of Gwalior

 Gwalior is the home of the historical Gwalior Fort, which is one of the most impenetrable forts in the country.
 Quoted as “the pearl amongst the fortress in India” by the Mughal Emperor Babur.
 It is a 10-century hill fort in Gwalior Madhya Pradesh, commonly referred to as Gwalior Qila by local people.
 It is one of the major tourist attractions of the state of Madhya Pradesh.
 Every day hundreds of tourists visit Gwalior fort to see the majestic fort and the beautiful view of Gwalior city from the fort.

 Jai Vilas Palace also known as Jai Vilas Mahal, is a 19th-century beautiful palace in Gwalior, Madhya Pradesh.
 It was established in 1874 by Shrimant Jayajirao Scindia, the Maharaja of Gwalior.
 The Palace is a fine example of European architecture and it is considered one of the most beautiful heritage palaces in India.
 The major part of the Jai Vilas Palace was converted into a museum in the year 1964 named HH Maharaja Sir Jiwajirao Scindia Museum, while the remaining part is still the residence of the descendants of the royal family.

 Travel Guide: How To Reach Jai Vilas Palace Gwalior

 3. Birla Sun Temple, Gwalior